wokujr/Watari/README.md

 # Watari
-Website Design for Watari
+Website Design idea for Watari

-This is a Web design is mentioned for PT.
-Watari becuse they told me to do so... so i try my best to design it, still far from complete but i enjoy it.
+This Web design concept has been proposed as a replacement for the current Watari's site, aiming for simplicity and ease of use when filling out form data.
+By implementing this design, it is intended to prevent users from incorrectly uploading or inputting the required data for the 特定技能 (specific special worker) visa application in Japan.
+Although it is still a work in progress, I find the process enjoyable.